Hüttlingen, Switzerland: Education

-In Hüttlingen about 74.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Hüttlingen about 74.6% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Hüttlingen is home to the Hüttlingen primary school district.
 In the 2008/2009 school year there are 88 students.
 There are 20 children in the kindergarten, and the average class size is 20 kindergartners.
 Of the children in kindergarten, 11 or 55.0% are female, 3 or 15.0% are not Swiss citizens and 2 or 10.0% do not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and lasts for 6 years.
 There are 35 children in who are at the lower primary level and 33 children in the upper primary level.
 The average class size in the primary school is 22.67 students.
 At the lower primary level, there are 19 children or 54.3% of the total population who are female, 5 or 14.3% are not Swiss citizens and 5 or 14.3% do not speak German natively.
 In the upper primary level, there are 19 or 57.6% who are female, 2 or 6.1% are not Swiss citizens and 2 or 6.1% do not speak German natively.